ivoba-oxid/oxid-sitemap/readme.md

 ## Installation

-- run 'composer require ivoba-oxid/oxid-sitemap' in modules dir
+- run 'composer require ivoba-oxid/oxid-sitemap'
-- copy content of *modules/vendor/ivoba-oxid/oxid-sitemap/copy_this* to your shop
+- copy content of */vendor/ivoba-oxid/oxid-sitemap/copy_this* to your shop
 - edit sitemap_xml.php to your needs, if necessary
 - take care that your target file is writeable by the webserver
 - create a cronjob that calls http://yourshop.biz/sitemap_xml.php